 The trend for longer truck loans means that the buyer can qualify for a more extended financing period.
-Rising truck prices and buyer’s preferences for significant loan terms is an effective way of getting an affordable monthly payment.
+Rising truck prices and buyers’ preferences for significant loan terms is an effective way of getting an affordable monthly payment.
 Although a lower truck payment might be appealing, it doesn’t have the best financial move.
 Because a longer loan will always result in higher financing rates and higher cost of purchase.

 A Brief Introduction to Truck Financing

-Let’s dig a bit deeper and see how truck financing works, and how long can you finance a truck?
+Let’s dig a bit deeper and see how truck financing works and how long you can finance a truck.

 Truck financing comes with three purposes:

 - Purchasing a new truck

 - Repairing a car that your business owns

 Moreover, truck financing also comes in different forms, but often, truck loans are available as equipment financing.
 As equipment financing is specific for buying equipment, truck financing serves as collateral for the loan.
 The amount and the terms of this financing are related to the equipment’s cost and life period.

 Longer Truck Financing: